NHSDigital/terraform-aws-backup/README.md

 # AWS Backup

+*v1.1.0 is coming*

+We have new documentation currently under review [here](https://github.com/NHSDigital/terraform-aws-backup/pull/15), and will be merging it within the next few days.
+If you want to get involved in the review, please comment on the pull request and reach out to the Engineering Technical Authority to get involved.

 ## Introduction

 This repository intends to provide a simple and easy to consume solution for provisioning AWS Backup.
 It's aim is to give developers terraform modules that can be used in a source and destination account to create and manage AWS Backup vaults.